 "So, they're dead right?"

-Lawrence's eyes darken as he recalls his time with his family and only responds with one word.
+Lawrence's eyes darkened as he recalled his time with his family and only responded with one word.
 One word that carries so much emotional turmoil, it's hard not to ask for more.

 "Yes."

-Nathan sarcastically chuckles after hearing this, realizing he won't get much more details about the events that transpired, he changes the subject to ask a simple question.
+Nathan sarcastically chuckled after hearing this, realizing he won't get much more details about the events that transpired, he changed the subject to ask a simple question.

 "Who's my mom?"